The current anti-smoking campaign is

 target right now.

-more profits.
-The argument of "recovering health costs" is nothing more than an
+argument of "recovering health costs" is nothing more than an outright lie to

-outright lie to disguise the transfer of wealth from one industry to
+disguise the transfer of wealth from one industry to another.

 enrich themselves through anti-tobacco litigation.